Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Introduction

-Random mobility patterns characterizing both UEs and obstacles typically generate local areas with local statistics that may differ from the others across the network.
-To leverage such a diverse structure of the problem, Multi-Agent Reinforcement Learning (MARL) techniques can be used to exploit multiple RL agents able to both make decisions based on local observations and coordinate with other agents.
+Given the above context, Reinforcement Learning (RL) techniques can play an important role thanks to their intrinsic adaptability to the environment behavior.
+Indeed, an RL agent can automatically grasp relevant environment statistics by playing against the environment and eventually discover a strategy that can provide the best long-term reward.
+However, several challenges need to be overcome if it is adopted.
+First, access links are intermittently available due to UE mobility, which makes centralized single-agent RL (SARL) approaches infeasible.
+Indeed, their decision space is based on a set of potential concurrent transmissions (i.e., compatible links), which unfortunately changes as users randomly move around.
+Second, randomly moving obstacles can dynamically cause different degrees of link attenuation, whose statistics must be learned.
+Based on the above observations, random mobility patterns characterizing both UEs and obstacles typically generate local areas with local statistics that may vary across different network areas.
+To leverage such a scattered structure of the problem, multi-agent RL (MARL) techniques can be used to exploit multiple RL agents able to both make decisions based on local observations and coordinate with the other agents.
 This allows to split a single, complex, and high-dimensional problem -- which would otherwise be intractable -- into several, cooperative, and low-dimensional tasks.

 In this article, we address the joint flow routing and link scheduling problem in mmWave IAB networks, coordinating both access and backhaul transmissions to maximize the downlink throughput perceived by UEs.
-We provide the first MARL framework for such networks, which is able to perform real-time operations, taking into account the IAB-nodes' buffer levels to avoid multi-hop starvation, the stochastic behavior of mmWave communications to rely on the best links, and the UEs' mobility to dynamically adapt to changing layouts.
-The result is a system that performs a smart interference coordination via the cooperation of MARL agents, adjusting transmission beams to follow moving UEs and adapting to intermittent blockages generated by random obstacles.
-To the best of our knowledge, no other works in literature deal with adaptive joint flow routing and link scheduling, via RL, in mmWave IAB networks whose dynamics are caused by both random link obstructions and UE mobility.
+We provide an adaptive MARL-based framework that supports real-time operations and takes into account (1) physical constraints, including link interference, duplexing modes (i.e., full-duplex, half-duplex), hardware limitations, etc., (2) the amount of data cached in IAB-nodes' buffers, to avoid multi-hop flow starvation, (3) randomly moving 3D blocking obstacles, to reduce stochastic signal attenuation of mmWave communications to the full extent, and (4) randomly moving UEs, to dynamically adapt to changing access layouts.